 Most MTB jerseys will have a loose cut and will come in short-sleeve, three-quarter or long-sleeve options.

 A short-sleeve jersey will keep you cooler in the heat of summer, but a long-sleeve jersey will offer a little more protection for your arms – both from the sun and nettles, thorns and branches.
 Some long-sleeve jerseys will have mesh panels to improve breathability.

-Prices are generally lower than road cycling jerseys, and there’s a huge range of colours and designs out there.
+Prices are generally lower than the best cycling jerseys for road cycling, and there’s a huge range of colours and designs out there.